vasyl1312/first_pet/README.md

 9. From html to EJS
 10. Check correct input name(>3) and password(>6)
 11. Add bootstrap html and update home/login/register page
-12. Create model for new recipe and add routes
+12. Create model for new product and add routes
 13. Renaming
-14. Show all recipes when add new
+14. Show all products when add new
-15. Add style for all recipes and in home page link to my social media
+15. Add style for all products and in home page link to my social media
 16. Add alert when we have a problem in client
+17. Add btn to open product and style to this; price for product